 1 June 2000: Holme next the Sea to Burnham Overy Staithe, 13 miles

 First, through the dunes to Thornham.
-They bear an unusual sign concerning local wildlife (second picture in the sidebar).
+They bear an unusual sign concerning local wildlife (see left hand pic below).
 The path then diverts inland which at least permits a wider view of the coast.
 From Brancaster, a wild stretch looks out to Scolt Head Island between the Burnhams Deepdale and Overy Staithe, where we stayed overnight.
 This is Nelson country; Horatio Nelson, the hero of Trafalgar and with Drake England’s greatest naval hero, was born just inland at another of the Burnhams, Burnham Thorpe.

 2 June 2000: Burnham Overy Staithe to Cley, 17 miles